canada-ca/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 Canadians who use government services must have confidence that:

-* any information they provide is confidential and stored appropriately
+* any information they provide is handled and stored appropriately
 * they know how their information will be used by government
 * they can easily retrieve information they provide
 * that their privacy is protected while they use the service, and afterwards